Medicare may have survived the budget cuts included in congressional Republicans’ plans to repeal Obamacare.

 Some other demographics — including African-Americans, Latinos, and those with less than a high school education — saw a decrease in average self-reported health status since 2000.

-Those are the findings of a recent study published in the journal JAMA Internal Medicine.
+Those are the findings of a published in the journal JAMA Internal Medicine.

 Matthew Davis, an assistant professor at the University of Michigan School of Nursing and the study’s lead author, said he was surprised to see the “widening of disparities in good health over the 15-year time period despite health insurance coverage.”